ropensci-archive/roweb2/readme.md

 ![logo](https://i.imgur.com/jNpQMPW.png)
 # rOpenSci website

 Welcome to the new (October 2017) website for the rOpenSci project.
-Our old [website](https://github.com/ropensci/roweb) is now archived and all new content should be added to this repository.
+Our old website ([repo](https://github.com/ropensci/roweb), [site](http://legacy.ropensci.org/)) is now archived and all new content should be added to this repository.
 For any issues with the site including typos or rendering issues, please file an [issue](https://github.com/ropensci/roweb2/issues) or send a pull-request.
 The site automatically deploys once pull requests are merged.

 __TOC__